dwhiffing/fury/content/aar/iof/iof5/iof5_aj/body.md

 we saw the bombers before.
 Is it an actual incoming raid this time?
-The F-15s launch out of Kuwait (going around the Omidiyeh CAP this time), the F-16s with Sparrows are pulled away from the Hormuz fight before they can get there (sorry Mirages\!), and a precious pair of F-16s with AMRAAM are also launched as backup to guard a tanker, in the event of emergencies.
+The F-15s launch out of Kuwait (going around the Omidiyeh CAP this time), the F-16s with Sparrows are pulled away from the Hormuz fight before they can get there (sorry Mirages!), and a precious pair of F-16s with AMRAAM are also launched as backup to guard a tanker, in the event of emergencies.
 Fortunately, the skies are clear en-route to the bombers (which turn out to be Blinders this time), and my fighters batter them